Secret ingredients to quality software

 Patterns

-Co-creation patterns can take several forms:
+Co-creation patterns can take some different forms:

 Advantages of co-creation